Frequently Asked Questions

 Few volunteers speak the local language before they go.
 It is an advantage to learn a few basic phrases but it is certainly not necessary to be at all fluent.
-English is generally spoken in Uganda and Malawi and in Tanzania there will usually be a local translator if necessary.
+English is generally spoken in Uganda and in Tanzania there will usually be a local translator if necessary.

 Do I need to be a British citizen?

 No. We accept volunteers from all over the world and have taken students from Australia to Bahrain.

 What is the selection procedure?